Enterprise IT terminology explained

-Key concepts in system integration, data management, and enterprise IT.
+Definitions used in system integration, data management and automation.

 Active Directory